-Still family owned, a familial sense remains at the heart of the operations.
+A familial sense remains at the heart of the operations.
 With warm service making you feel like part of the family, the majority of the guests are frequent visitors.

 “Our customers are our family.
 Year after year, the same families returned, which meant our children grew up together,” Georgie reminisces.
 “Now our friends are not only bringing their children, but their children’s children are visiting us.”

 In 2016, Hallmark President and CEO William Allred noted that the company has been family owned for close to 70 years, and that they saw starting an ESOP (Employee Stock Ownership Plan) as the next logical step.
 They started the program in March of that year, with all full-time employees eligible for benefits.